OCA/server-ux/base_tier_validation_board/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module adds an tier review board with form, tree, kanban, calendar, pivot, graph and search views.
+This module adds an tier review board with form, list, kanban, calendar, pivot, graph and search views.

 **Table of contents**